Cybertech Europe 2026-IT Industry Official Media Partner

 According to Amazon, Trainium2 impressive specifications.
 The chip should have four times higher performance and three times as much memory as the previous generation.
 This makes Trainium2 a more powerful solution for handling the enormous amount of calculations and data required to train and run advanced AI models.
 Amazon expects this chip to strengthen their competitiveness, not only against Nvidia, but also other major players in the chip industry such as Intel and AMD.

-Amazon has made it clear that the goal is not just to create a competitive product, but also to ensure that its internal AI infrastructure becomes more efficient and cost-effective in the long term.
-If Trainium2 is successful, it could set the standard for how companies design and use specialized chips to power their AI and cloud services in the future.
+Amazon has made it clear that the goal is not just to create a competitive product, but also to ensure that their internal AI infrastructure becomes more efficient and cost-effective in the long term.
+If Trainium2 is successful, it could set the standard for how business designs and uses specialized chips to power its AI and cloud services in the future.

 Amazon and the future of AI chips